 Implied Consent Violation

-The Tennessee Implied Consent Statute (Tennessee Code Annotated § 55-10-406) deems that any person who drives a motor vehicle in Tennessee has given consent to a chemical test (blood or breath) to determine the drug or alcohol content of the person’s blood.
+The Tennessee Implied Consent Statute (Tennessee Code Annotated § 55-10-406) deems that any person who drives a motor vehicle in Tennessee has given consent to a chemical test (blood, breath or oral fluid) to determine the drug or alcohol content of the person’s blood.
 Such test may be requested if a law enforcement officer has probable cause to believe that the person is driving under the influence.
 In certain instances, a motorist can be forced to submit to the chemical test.
 When the test is not mandatory, a motorist does have a right to refuse to submit to a chemical test; however, such refusal normally results in the revocation of the person’s driver’s license.
 It is important to note that even if a person wins the DUI case, he or she may still lose the Implied Consent case, resulting in loss of license.

 Implied Consent Violation Penalties